open-make/airtrack-v2-documentation/website/index.md

 # Construct your Airtrack setup !

+>! **Caution**
+>!
+>!
+Website under construction

-This website will guide you through the whole process of building an Airtrack setup (large platform version).
+This website will guide you through the whole process of building a new Airtrack setup developed in 2025 in the Larkum Lab.

-The Airtrack was first published in 2016, with a paper titled [Air-Track: a real-world floating environment for active sensing in head-fixed mice](https://doi.org/10.1152/jn.00088.2016).
+The previous Airtrack was first published in 2016, with a paper titled [Air-Track: a real-world floating environment for active sensing in head-fixed mice](https://doi.org/10.1152/jn.00088.2016)
+The new version includes more error prone components and offers a wider flexibility in usage.
+The central computing unit is now a PC and Bpod r2+ instead of an Arduino Uno.

-It was developed by the authors of the paper with the help of the Charité workshop (Alexander Schill).
+It was developed by Fabio Reeh with the help of the Charité workshop (Alexander Schill).
-This documentation website was created by Fabio Reeh and reviewed by Julien Colomb, based on the existing documentation and an own replica.
+This documentation website was created by Fabio Reeh and reviewed by Julien Colomb.

+>!! **Warning**
+>!!
+>!!
+New Images

 ![](images/whole_setup1.png)